Betsy-Wabuke/Hack-The-Box-Labs/README.md

 - Run scripts from 🛠️ Scripts/ to automate tasks or replicate lab setups.
 - Check 📚 Resources/ for tools, guides, or references to boost your learning.

-## Why It’s More Than Hacking

-This repository emphasizes a holistic approach to cybersecurity:
+## This repository emphasizes a holistic approach to cybersecurity:
 - Skill Development: Learn secure system configuration, network analysis, and vulnerability mitigation. 🛡️
 - Creative Problem-Solving: Tackle challenges with critical thinking and innovative techniques. 🧠
 - Collaboration: Share knowledge and invite community contributions to improve solutions. 🤝